rnzaws/ecs_poc/README.md

 #### Inactive Container Instance

 The following rule sends an event to a topic if the ECS Container Instance has an INACTIVE state.
-You can test this event by terminating an EC2 instance in your test ECS cluster.
+You can test this event by terminating an EC2 Container Instance in your test ECS cluster.
 If your ECS cluster auto scales down, this rule will also match.

 ```json